marina32/coms6998-midterm.github.io/index.md

 ## 2.3 Numerical Experiments
 ### 2.3.1 Validation
 In order to validate the model, they check trained model for three cases:
-**1. Interpolation(IS):** In this case, they just validate it for interpolated points on our testing set.
+1. **Interpolation(IS):** In this case, they just validate it for interpolated points on our testing set.
-**2. Deep-out-of-the-money(DOM):** In this case, they keep everything else fixed, and test how the trained models behave when S0/K is between 0.6 and 0.8.
+2. **Deep-out-of-the-money(DOM):** In this case, they keep everything else fixed, and test how the trained models behave when S0/K is between 0.6 and 0.8.
-**3. Longer maturity(LM):**  In this case, they keep everything else fixed, and test how the trained models behave when the maturity is between 3 years and 5 years.
+3. **Longer maturity(LM):**  In this case, they keep everything else fixed, and test how the trained models behave when the maturity is between 3 years and 5 years.
 And obtained the below results:
 - **For European Options:**